menu

 People

 In addition, according to NeighborhoodScout's exclusive analysis, Warm Springs is among the best neighborhoods for families in California.
-In fact, this neighborhood is more family-friendly than 99.1% of neighborhoods in the entire state of California.
+In fact, this neighborhood is more family-friendly than 99.3% of neighborhoods in the entire state of California.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the Warm Springs neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for urban sophisticates, college students and highly educated executives.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students, highly educated executives and urban sophisticates.

 Diversity

-Did you know that the Warm Springs neighborhood has more Asian and Greek ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Warm Springs neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 63.1% of this neighborhood's residents have Asian ancestry and 1.9% have Greek ancestry.
+In fact, 69.4% of this neighborhood's residents have Asian ancestry.

 Warm Springs is also pretty special linguistically.
 Significantly, 17.7% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 99.8% of the neighborhoods in America.